-

 A world first for immune health

-For the first time globally, at a large scale, the Centre will look at immune health and the immune system from a whole-of-system, whole-of-person perspective.
+The centre will look at immune health and the immune system from a whole-of-system, whole-of-person perspective.

 Doing science in a new way